-Today In Hip-Hop: N.W.A Releases ‘Straight Outta Compton’
+Today in Hip-Hop: N.W.A Drops ‘Straight Outta Compton’ Album

 1988: It's not an overstatement to say that Straight Outta Compton changed the face of music.
 Five street kids from inner-city Los Angeles scared America to its core with its brand of uncut, profanity-laced street rap that was often deemed "pornographic" to mainstream sensibilities.
 "Gangsta rap" existed before N.W.A but they were the group that launched the music into the national conscious and transformed it from nascent subgenre to a global phenomenon.